naturalis/cl-provision/ansible/README.md

 │   ├── cl-apt              # Not used yet, will setup repositories │   ├── cl-common           # Will set common settings, like NTP, Hostname, Timezone, MOTD, hostfile │   ├── cl-interface-leaf   # Will set interfaces for leaf switches.
 Also PoE is enabled needed ports.
 │   ├── cl-interface-spine  # Will set interfaces for spine switches.
-Also BGP is enabled for SVI.
+Also ospf is enabled for SVI/uplinks.
 │   ├── cl-ldap             # Not used yet, can setup LDAP for user management │   ├── cl-license          # Can change the license key on the switches. (initial setup is done by ZTP) │   ├── cl-ptm              # Sets up the Prescriptive Topology Manager with a correct .dot file